 - Program Components: Coursework + Major Project/Essay required

 - Faculty: Faculty of Applied Science

 - School: School of Architecture and Landscape Architecture

 Dual degree option

-The dual degree option is a four-year program to pursue the Master of Architecture (M.Arch.) and the Master of Landscape Architecture (MLA) at the same time.
-Each degree is accredited: the MArch degree by the Canadian Architectural Certification Board and MLA degree by the Landscape Architecture Accreditation Council.
+The dual degree option is a unique opportunity to pursue the Master of Architecture (MArch) and the Master of Landscape Architecture (MLA) at the same time.
+Each degree is accredited: the MArch degree by the Canadian Architectural Certification Board, and MLA degree by the Landscape Architecture Accreditation Council.

-The dual degree program is a very rigorous course of study leading to graduate professional degrees in both disciplines.
+The dual degree program is a very rigorous course of study leading to graduate professional degrees in both disciplines in a condensed time frame.
 Entry to the dual degree program is highly competitive and applications are selectively evaluated.
 Applicants should demonstrate an interest in and some knowledge of architecture and landscape architecture.

 Why pursue both degrees here?